hardyqr/UW-Spring2017-CS246-Notes/notes-7.11-LEC20.md

 ### Visitor Design Pattern

 - Used to implement double dispatch
+	- we can consider double dispatch as overloading + overriding
 - Dynamic Dispatch, use the `virtual` keyword

 - sometimes the right method to call depends on the runtime type of two objects